 That's the way that would go.

-That's the way that should go down.
+That's the way that should goes down.

-You know, and what by the way, there's been some talk about Roberts clearly having a double standard when it comes to how the two sides are being treated, and Roberts has thrown federal rules of evidence out the window.
+You know, and what, by the way, there's been some talk about Roberts clearly having a double standard when it comes to how the two sides are being treated.

-They lied about it how it all started.
+They lied about it, how it all started.

 Well, we had no contact.